 Shape and Design

 While those with folding handles are unlikely to be the strongest snow shovels on the market, they are very convenient when it comes to storage.
 They are great for emergencies, as they can be stored in the boot of your car or in small spaces.
-The only downside is that they aren’t suitable for lifting large amounts of heavy snow at once – the folding mechanism naturally makes them a little weaker.
+The only downside is that they aren’t suitable for lifting heavy loads and large amounts of snow at once – the folding mechanism naturally makes them a little weaker.

 To avoid stooping, you ideally want to choose a shovel that comes up to chest height.
 This can reduce the amount of pressure put on back muscles.
 That said, a longer shovel will require more arm and core strength, as the weight is held further from the body.